 There are two primary causes/types of tachycardia with anxiety.
 These include:

 The vast majority of experts in the anxiety field focus on one type of tachycardia: sinus tachycardia, which is caused by activation of the fight or flight system.
-This is the system that is most active during anxiety.
-Normally your body rushes with adrenaline during times of intense fear to get enough energy to help you run away or fight.
+This is the response that is most active during anxiety, triggering the nervous system to react.
+Normally your body rushes with adrenaline during times of intense fear to trigger a series of responses that prepare your body to fight or run..

-Those with anxiety have an overactive fight or flight system that is active all throughout the day even when there are no dangers.
-That floods adrenaline into your heart which causes your heart to speed up as a response.
-Those with severe anxiety and anxiety attacks may experience this sensation even when they're not having anxious thoughts.
+Those with anxiety are thought to have an overactive fight or flight system that is active throughout the day even when there are no immediate dangers.
+This floods adrenaline into your bloodstream which causes your heart to speed up as a response.
+Those with severe anxiety and anxiety attacks may experience this sensation even when they're not aware of having anxious thoughts.

 When people talk about their heartbeat increasing because of anxiety, and when experts refer to anxiety tachycardia, this is almost always what they're talking about.

-However, it is not the only type of tachycardia caused by anxiety.
-An often forgotten type of tachycardia is supraventricular tachycardia, and this occurs as a response to hyperventilation.
+However, it is not the only type of tachycardia that is related to anxiety.
+An often forgotten type of tachycardia is supraventricular tachycardia, a heart arrhythmia that can trigger tachycardia during periods of anxiety, especially when that anxiety causes hyperventilation.

 Rapid breathing is very common for those with anxiety, and hyperventilation itself plays a prominent role in panic attacks.
 Some people develop hyperventilation syndrome, which is a tendency to hyperventilate even without anxiety.

-When you hyperventilate, your expel too much carbon dioxide and take in too much oxygen.
-This throws off your body's balance and causes your ventricles to constrict.
-When your ventricles constrict, this makes your heart need to work harder to get blood around your body, and that's what causes the tachycardia.
+When you hyperventilate, you expel too much carbon dioxide and take in too much oxygen.
+This throws off your body's balance and causes your blood vessels to constrict.
+When your ventricles constrict, this makes your heart need to work harder to get blood around your body, and that's what triggers the tachycardia.

 Is Tachycardia From Anxiety Dangerous?

-Just make sure that you trust their opinion.
-If they tell you that your heart is in good health, you need to make sure that you don't convince yourself they missed something.
-Doctors are well trained to spot heart problems just by listening, and are very likely to know whether or not there is something to worry about.
+Try to make sure that you feel confident in the doctor’s assessment.
+If they tell you that your heart is in good health, you need to avoid overthinking whether they have missed something.
+Doctors are well trained to spot heart problems and are very likely to know whether or not there is something to worry about.